Mueem-Nahid/distributed-portfolio/readme.md

 - Clone the repository
 - Open the project in your IDE and Open project folder and open a terminal
 - Update sub modules ``git submodule update --init --recursive --remote``
-- If you can’t update the submodule please try to set up a GitHub account with ssh token and try again.
-  You may search for it on the internet it is easy to set up.
 - Start docker desktop
 - Go to `app/backend/` directory and copy the `.env.sample` and paste as `.env` in the same directory
 - Go to `app/frontend/` directory and copy the `.env.sample` and paste as `.env` in the same directory